Earthquakes on May 13, 2026

 2.9ml

-At 19:35 UTC on May 13, 2026, a magnitude 2.9 tremor occurred 94 km SE of False Pass, Alaska.
-The event originated approximately 9.5 km below the surface, classifying it as shallow crustal.
+On May 13, 2026, worldwide seismic activity registered a magnitude 2.9 earthquake 95 km SE of False Pass, Alaska at 19:35 UTC.
+At a depth of 9.6 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 54.201°N, -162.481°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 54.180°, -162.500°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-13